"Ultra-impassioned, vividly detailed performances" GRAMOPHONE (May 2013)

 A concert violinist since the age of four, Elmira Darvarova caused a sensation, becoming the first ever woman-concertmaster in the history of the Metropolitan Opera in New York.
 She has also led, as concertmaster, the Rochester Philharmonic, the Columbus Symphony and the Grant Park Symphony in Chicago, as well as the Music for Life International Orchestra at Carnegie Hall in New York.

-Elmira Darvarova can be heard on numerous CDs recorded for several labels (upcoming releases include the world premiere of the Vernon Duke violin concerto with the Vienna Radio Orchestra).
+Elmira Darvarova can be heard on numerous CDs recorded for several labels (recent releases include the world premiere of the Vernon Duke violin concerto with the ORF Vienna Radio Orchestra).
 She has appeared in recitals and as soloist on four continents, and has performed concertos with the Moscow State Symphony Orchestra and with numerous European and American orchestras.
 She has given recitals and master classes at many festivals worldwide, and is the founder and leader of the New York Piano Quartet and of the Delphinium Trio.
 Elmira Darvarova is Jury President of the Plovdiv International Chamber Music Competition and of the Salieri-Zinetti International Chamber Music Competition in Verona, Italy.
 She is also President and Artistic Director of the New York Chamber Music Festival.